kamrul2006/K-Blogify-Next.js/README.md

 GITHUB_SECRET=your-github-secret
 ```

-> Note: You need to configure your providers (Google, GitHub) from their respective developer consoles.
+> ⚠️ Make sure to register your OAuth providers (Google, GitHub) and obtain the necessary credentials.

-### Run Frontend Locally
+### 4️⃣ Start Development Server

 ```bash
 npm run dev
 ```

-The app will run at: [http://localhost:3000](http://localhost:3000)
+App will be running locally at: [http://localhost:3000](http://localhost:3000)

 ---

 ## 🖥 Backend Server (Express.js)

-### Backend Repo (Optional)

-If backend is in separate repo:
+If you have a separate backend repo:

 ```bash
 git clone https://github.com/your-backend-repo.git